Project Requests

 In the event of a true emergency requirement, direction to forgo the project initiation process will come from the President/Provost/VPUO/VPR.

-Detailed requests are due by August 31, but we recommend submitting earlier in the year to allow FM time to provide feedback.
+Detailed requests are due by August 31, but we recommend submitting the detailed requests earlier in the year to allow FM time to provide feedback.